 - Tarragon flavours the sauce beautifully and pairs really well with the chicken, asparagus and garden peas.
-You can substitute with basil or thyme instead.
+You can substitute with fresh basil or thyme instead.

 - Vermouth adds lovely acidity to the sauce, you can also substitute with dry white wine.

 - Double cream is used as the creamy element in this dish, giving the sauce a luxurious texture.
 You can substitute with single cream, sour cream or creme fraiche.